MaximilianHanussek/virtual_cluster_local_ips/README.md

 But of course you can use just the usual TORQUE batch system without UNICORE and submitting jobs to a queue.

 ### 5. Access Zabbix Webinterface
-The setup Zabbix webinterface can be found under the following URL using the public IP of the master node:
+The setup Zabbix webinterface can be found under the following URL replacing the example IP (42.42.42.42) with the public IP of your created master node:
 </pre>http://42.42.42.42/zabbix</pre>

 The set login credentials are: